May 19, 2020

 - Thus, ALL of pañcupādānakkhandhā is associated with the mind.
 Those are what one thinks about and plan accordingly.
 A good example is to re-create a past sexual experience and to enjoy that.
 Another is to create a future expected experience in mind and to enjoy that.
 Both those activities involve pañcupādānakkhandhā.

-- As we can see, pañcakkhandhā is enormous, infinite.
+- As we can see, pañcakkhandhā is enormous and infinite.
 It has all our experiences from a beginning that cannot be discerned.
 But pañca upādānakkhandhā is a very small part of that.

 Diṭṭhi and Taṇhā – Root Causes of Upādāna